What is Post-Traumatic Stress Disorder (PTSD)?

-Due to the recent, tragic events at the Boston Marathon and the West, Texas fertilizer plant, some patients are asking more about PTSD (Post-Traumatic Stress Disorder).
-When we hear of traumatic events like these in the news – local or global – we can certainly be impacted.
-When someone personally experiences or witnesses a traumatic event thiscan make for an even deeper impact, resulting in PTSD.
+Due to tragic events in the news, some patients are asking more about PTSD (Post-Traumatic Stress Disorder).
+When we hear of traumatic events in the news – local or global – we can certainly be impacted.
+When someone personally experiences or witnesses a traumatic event this can make for an even deeper impact, resulting in PTSD.

-NIMH explains the signs and symptoms of PTSD include
+NIMH explains the signs and symptoms of Post-Traumatic Stress Disorder include:

 To some extent, the symptoms described above are perfectly normal to feel right after a traumatic event.
 The body and the brain work hard to make sense out of what has happened – to file, categorize, and label the experience for the person who went through the ordeal.
 For many people, this will take a few days or weeks, and the above symptoms will reduce or go away completely.
 For others, however, the symptoms may persist or get worse.
 There are also those who feel just fine after the event, but symptoms occur weeks or months after the traumatic event.